Is DevOps a Good Career?

 DevOps expertise is in high demand.
 Job postings with "DevOps" in a title or keyword are sprouting up everywhere.
 DevOps practitioners are among the highest paid people in IT, and it's the number one most difficult tech job to fill.

 But how is DevOps as a career path?
 For that matter, is it a career at all?
+Our DevOps courses flesh out these nuances in greater detail.
 DevOps has been known as a movement, toolset, and method.
-Others argue that “DevOps” in a job title is counterproductive to its aims.
-So, let’s talk about what DevOps is and whether it’s a good career path.
+Others argue that "DevOps" in a job title is counterproductive to its aims.
+So, let's talk about what DevOps is and whether it's a good career path.

 DevOps: The Movement